 PSYC6004.
 Curriculum and instruction (6 credits) PSYC6019.
 Professional ethics and issues in educational psychology (6 credits) PSYC8010.
 Skills training seminar III (6 credits) PSYC8007.
 Applied developmental psychology (6 credits) PSYC8008.
-Motivation and learning (6 credits) PSYC6012.
-Practicum I (18 credits) PSYC6013.
-Practicum II (18 credits) PSYC6014.
-Practicum III (18 credits)
+Motivation and learning (6 credits) PSYC6015.
+Practicum IV (18 credits) PSYC6016.
+Practicum V (18 credits)

-PSYC7028.
+Capstone Experience Course PSYC7028.
 Dissertation research (12 credits)

-The part-time programme consists of the same 15 compulsory courses, three practicum courses and a 2-year dissertation research course.
+The part-time programme consists of the same 15 compulsory courses, five practicum courses and a 2-year dissertation research course.
 Of the taught courses, seven are normally taken in the first year, five in the second and three in the third year.
 The courses are as follows: